m1ghtymeet/Faint/README.md

 - [5.
 Dependencies](#5-dependencies)
 - [6.
 Requirements](#6-system-requirements)

+## News
+Faint stopped in 2025/5/17 Sunday Because for Exams :) and After Exams Started for Complate

+---

 ### 1. What's Faint?
 Faint is a 3D game engine developed in C++, with support for C# scripting via Coral.
 Development began in 2024 by MightyMeet with the goal of creating a flexible and powerful engine for indie and hobbyist developers.